TongHan96/GAME/readme.md

-# GAME: Self-supervised Graph Alignment for Multi-institutional Collaboration with Electronic Health Records Data
+# Representation Learning to Advance Multi-institutional Studies with Electronic Health Record Data

 ## Overview of the GAME Training Process